 Elburton recognises the importance of healthy competition in sport.
 PSSP focuses on local and country tournaments for KS2, as well as KSEND competitions/festivals for KS1 and KS2.
-Level 1 competitions are planned within the curriculum (on a half-termly basis) to ensure all children take part in competitive sports through inter-class and intra-class games.
+Level 1 competitions are planned within the curriculum (on a half-termly basis) to ensure all children take part in competitive sports through inter-class and intra-class games as well as personal best targets.